khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 **_Connection Requests_** The MySQL Clients send _connection requests_ to the MySQL Server.
 A connection request is simply a TCP-IP connect message sent to port 3306 on the server host machine.

 **_Receiver Thread_** Incoming connection requests are queued and then processed by the _receiver thread_ one by one.
 The only job of the receiver thread is to create a _user thread_, further processing is done by the user thread.

+**_Thread Cache_** The receiver thread will either create a new OS thread or reuse an existing “free” OS thread if found in the thread cache.
+The thread cache used to be important for connect speed when OS threads were costly to create.
+Nowadays creating an OS thread is relatively cheap and the thread cache can perhaps be said to be legacy.
+The `thread_cache_size` default value is calculated as `8 + (max_connections / 100)` and is rarely changed.
+It might make sense to try increasing the thread cache in cases where number of connections fluctuates between having very few connections and having many connections.